Seed Funding

 2024

-David Schaefer (Sociology) received funds for a graduate student researcher who is supporting a project investigating questions related to how durations of spells of incarceration in jail are distributed ($5,000).
+David Schaefer (Sociology) received seed funding for a graduate student researcher who is supporting a project investigating questions related to how durations of spells of incarceration in jail are distributed ($5,000).

 Kelley Fong (Sociology) received seed funding to pilot a short online survey with educators about the “school-to-Child Protective Services” pathway that will examine perspectives and experiences with CPS reporting ($5,000).